hanisha389/FinBot_SmartFinanceAI/README.md

 # FinBot
-A smart chatbot which is use to answer all your finance related questions have a look at the model here https://drive.google.com/drive/folders/13gvkcU3s_dvxXb2NntQ8QbpIicfUjKs8
+A smart chatbot which is use to answer all your finance related questions, have a look at the model here https://drive.google.com/drive/folders/13gvkcU3s_dvxXb2NntQ8QbpIicfUjKs8

 ## Overview
 It consists of a clean register and login page
-- Chatbot page with a student and professional mode for different ways of answer
+- Chatbot page with a student and professional mode for different ways of responses.
-- Task page which gives you daily and weekly task to save money and in return gives you level points
+- Task page which gives you daily and weekly task to save money and in return gives you level points.
-- Graphical representation of it and a leaderboard system to track your savings with your friends
+- Graphical representation of it and a leaderboard system to track your savings with your friends.
-- A Simple Loan calculator to help you calculate loans for your bike , car , home
+- A Simple Loan calculator to help you calculate loans for your bike , car , home.
-- Stock viewer which lets you view the stock of your choice provides a graphical representation of the Stock
+- Stock viewer, which lets you view the stock of your choice and provides a graphical representation of the Stock.

 ## Tech Stack
 - python(Transformers , Google generativeAI , pandas)